mastodon/documentation/content/en/client/public.md

 ---
 title: Playing with public data
-description: Familiarizing yourself with endpoints and entities.
+summary: Familiarizing yourself with endpoints and entities.
 menu:
   docs:
     weight: 20